bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

    namespace into which the project's default data class (``Data``) will be generated.

-Create default configurations
-   If your project is a base or standalone project (e.g. if it doesn't have any dependencies on required projects) then you should leave this box checked.
-As a result of this, the new project will be initialized with default configurations in its configuration database.

-   However, if you're creating a project that is dependent on other projects (see wizard page 2) then you should uncheck this box, because configurations are inherited from required projects.
-If you leave the box checked, then the default configurations that are created for the new project may possibly shadow (i.e. override) custom configurations with the same name from any required projects that you may have.

 .. figure:: /_images/ivy-project/new-project-wizard-2.png
    :alt: New Project Wizard: Second Page